digiaiiris/tuntilukkarihelp/README.md

 Suggestions can also be ignored.
 Ignored suggestions are shown in a separate collapsible list.
 If you ignore a calendar event series the event occurrences will automatically show up as ignored suggestions.

+1. You can apply apply all the complete and autofilled suggestions by clicking `Apply all`button.
- 1. Icon shows the source of the suggestion (currently, only calendar suggestions are supported)
+2. Icon shows the source of the suggestion (currently, only calendar suggestions are supported)
- 2. Work description is either the event subject or parsed from the event text (see [below](#calendar-event-notations-to-enable-automatic-suggestions))
+3. Work description is either the event subject or parsed from the event text (see [below](#calendar-event-notations-to-enable-automatic-suggestions))
- 3. Hours are taken from the event duration
+4. Hours are taken from the event duration
- 4. Project task selection is based on the event text (see [below](#calendar-event-notations-to-enable-automatic-suggestions)).
+5. Project task selection is based on the event text (see [below](#calendar-event-notations-to-enable-automatic-suggestions)).
 If the event does not specify the project task, the application suggests project task using the Workday work entry history, searching for a work description that is similar to the event subject.
- 5. Possible warnings are indicated with an icon with a tooltip describing the warning in more detail.
+6. Possible warnings are indicated with an icon with a tooltip describing the warning in more detail.
  > The application warns if project task matching accuracy was low, ie. if the project task specified in the event does not match with available project tasks with high accuracy.

 > Also, the application warns if the project task parsed from the event does not match the project task used the last time in Workday work entry history with a similar work description.
+7. Suggestions can be ignored meaning that they will disppear from suggestions list.
+Ignoring calendar event series will cause the future event occurences be ignored automatically.
- 6. Suggestion state can be one of the following:
+8. Suggestion state can be one of the following:
 	- `Incomplete` not all the fields are filled up
 	- `Complete` there are user-made changes and the suggestion can be applied
 	- `Autofilled` automatic suggestion can be applied as such
-7. You can apply the suggestion by clicking `Apply` button.
+9. You can apply the suggestion by clicking `Apply` button.
 The applied entry moves to today's work entries where you can still modify it.
-8. You can apply apply all the complete and autofilled suggestions by clicking `Apply all`button.
+10. You can review the ignored suggestions by clicking `Ignored suggestions` list.
+Ignored suggestions can be restored back to suggestions or applied as work entries.

 Note that you don't need to apply all the suggestions.
 Usually, there are such events in your calendar that are irrelevant to the work entry recording.
+You can either ignore those irrelevant events by clicking ignore icon or just leave them be.

 BTW, private calendar events are automatically filtered out from the suggestions.